JuliaPy/SymPy.jl/examples/tutorial.md

 plot(sin(2x), cos(3x), 0, 4pi)
 ```

-For plotting with other plotting packages, it is generally faster to first call `lambify` on the expression and then generate `y` values with the resulting `Julia` function.
+For plotting with other plotting packages, it is generally faster to
+first call `lambdify` on the expression and then generate `y` values
+with the resulting `Julia` function.

 ----